firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/authentication.md

 As a troubleshooting step, try setting the `AUTHENTICATION_GUARD_HEADER` environment variable to `HTTP_REMOTE_USER`.
 If this doesn't work, unset the `AUTHENTICATION_GUARD_HEADER` environment variable and make the change below.

-Make sure that the header is forwarded to Firefly III.
+The header must be forwarded to Firefly III.
 For example, add the following lines to `public/.htaccess`.

 ```
     RewriteCond %{HTTP:REMOTE_USER} .